playmoweb/store2realm/README.md

+*This version use RxJava 1.x, there is another branch for RxJava 2.x !*

 ## About

 Store2Realm simplify the synchronization between a store (eg: a distant API) with a local Realm datastore on android.